 The Cornerstones of the Year Nine program are:

 The Year Ten program has been designed to further equip and prepare students for their Victorian Certificate of Education [VCE].
-All students in Year 10 are expected to complete a Year Eleven VCE subject.
-This can be in the form of a school based subject from a selected range – Music Performance, Studio Arts, Media Studies, Food Technology or Product Design Technology, School-based Apprenticeship (or SbATs) and VET are recognized VCE subjects and go towards their Enter score at the end of Year 12.
-The remainder of the Year 10 program is based on Key Learning Areas (KLA).
+All students in Year 10 are encouraged to complete a Year Eleven VCE subject.
+A student can also undertake a school-based Apprenticeship (or SbATs) or VET, which are recognised VCE subjects and go towards their Enter score at the end of Year 12.
+The remainder of the Year 10 program is based on Key Learning Areas (KLA's).

 Health and Physical Education